zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

                 section.
              5. Do [DNS Lookup] of name server names (A and AAAA) not already listed in the additional section of the response.
                    1. Ignore any lookup that goes through a CNAME.
-                    2. Ignore any failing lookups or lookups, such as NODATA, NXDOMAIN, non-AA
+                   2. Ignore any failing lookups or negative responses, such as NODATA, NXDOMAIN, non-AA responses or no response at all.
              6. For each IP address add the IP address and *Intermediate Query Name* to the *Remaining Servers* set unless the IP address is already listed in *Handled Servers* together with *Intermediate Query Name*.